hphelion/documentation/cloudos/prepare.releasenotes.md

     `dmsetup remove --force -c /dev/cinder-volumes/volume-078cd44b-7b39-4867-a1e9-78bb758ae0a7`<br />
     `lsof /dev/cinder-volumes/volume-078cd44b-7b39-4867-a1e9-78bb758ae0a7`

-* In the HP Cloud OS Administration Dashboard, if you experience a `Connection was reset` timeout error while creating an image of size 1.5 GB or larger, you can clear the situation with the following process:
+* In the HP Helion Cloud OS Administration Dashboard, if you experience a `Connection was reset` timeout error while creating an image of size 1.5 GB or larger, you can clear the situation with the following process:

     1. Open a WinSCP session to the Admin node.
     2. Upload the image file to the /tmp/ directory.